ShashankaNataraj/ShashankaNataraj/README.md

 ### Hi there 👋 I'm Shashanka N from 🇮🇳 Bangalore, India 🇮🇳

-I work as Engineering Manager in Y Media Labs where I lead accounts of more than 1.5 million in yearly revenue.
-I specialize in building high performing engineering teams and I myself am hands-on
+I work as Senior Staff Engineer / Engineering Manager in Y Media Labs where I lead the web practice across teams.

 📫 I can be reached on [LinkedIn](https://www.linkedin.com/in/shashanka-n-b7640118/)